lunfardo314/verkle/README.md

 ## TODO

 * The function to remove a key/value pair from the state is not implemented yet.
+* Optimize on the pattern when most (90%+) nodes are nodes which commits to terminals

 ##  Links
 * [Constant-Size Commitments to Polynomials and Their Applications](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf),